nobelsustainability/nobelsustainability.org/src/cms/about/2020-01-26-about-us-new.md

         image: /images/kristian.png
       name: Kristian Vangsgaard
       text: >-
-        In 2017, Kristian Vangsgaard entered the Nobel Sustainability Trust as a Global Brand Ambassador.
-He has a background in entrepreneurship, brand development and in the automobile and food & beverages industry.
-In his very versatile career, his travels around the world made him realize that immediate action is needed, in order to hand over a more balanced planet to the generations to come.
-Kristian Vangsgaard works globally to gather financial contributions, and sign up country representatives.
+        Kristian Vangsgaard is the Global Brand Ambassador for the Nobel Sustainability Trust.
+He is deeply committed to building awareness and support for NST among citizens, businesses and governing bodies worldwide.
+He is a key-player in establishing public-private partnerships, building global network with academia and diplomacy as well as identifying and supporting innovative and extraordinary projects and ideas within sustainability.

-        This work enables NST to be present in as many countries as possible, forming a community of doctors and professors that ensures innovation and talent development within the field, securing a better future.
+        He has a background of more than 20 years in entrepreneurship, brand development and in the automobile and food & beverages industry.
+In his very versatile international career, he came to realize that immediate action is needed on all levels in order to hand over a more balanced planet to the generations to come.

-        In the recent couple of of years, Kristian Vangsgaard has taken the lead on establishing the NST Award as an international event.
-Working closely with various governments and their respective collaborative financial institutions - hence engaging all strategic partners - the aim is to make the NST Awards an event in a world wide setting through a 10 year plan.
+        Since joining NST in 2017, Kristian Vangsgaard has taken the lead on establishing the NST Award as an international event.
+Working closely with various governments and their respective collaborative financial institutions - hence engaging all strategic partners - the aim is to make the NST Awards an event in a worldwide setting within the next decade.

-        Several initiatives need to be put into work *now*.
-In order to connect NST more closely with citizens, businesses and organizations, NST has appointed Kristian Vangsgaard as head of the initiative, providing him with the necessary means to make NST a more commercialized and modern organization.
-Looking forward, the NST will appear in an increasing amount of new arenas such as a social networks, education platforms, mastermind events for exclusive small groups of 20 participants and several more areas.
+        Several crucial initiatives need action *here and* *now*.
+NST has a priority to connect closer with citizens, businesses and organizations on global and local level.
+Kristian Vangsgaard heads initiatives that will modernize NST and develop its more commercial activities e.g. social networks, learning platforms and mastermind event for experts and innovators within diverse fields of sustainability.
       title: Global Brand ambassador
     - image:
         alt: Kevin Lee